koreshforever/WPA-Wi-Fi-Key-Changer-for-Keenetic-and-Mikrotik-based-on-Arduino/README.md

 This was conceived as a terminal that generates a temporary password for guest access to Wi-Fi.

-The connection data is displayed on the display in the form of a QR code, or using text.
+The connection data is displayed on the display in the form of a QR-code, or using text.

 The project used:
 1. Controller Thinary Nano Every.